 Year 5 and 6

-The pupils will continue to develop and reinforce skills and concepts introduced lower down the School and will be introduced to new techniques and materials.
+Students will continue to develop and reinforce previously introduced skills and concepts and will be introduced to new techniques and materials.

 The work covered includes:

-- Materials such as card, paper, fabrics, wood and plastics and exploring their properties
+- Materials such as card, paper, fabric, wood and plastics and exploring their properties

 - Developing skills involving hand tools, sewing machines and a number of power tools under supervision